ashwinrayaprolu/terraform-google-backend-to-gke/README.md

 The resource records for anything created by this module and some other data are available as output values.

-`module.NAME.backend` will be the resource record for the created Backend Service.
-You can use `module.NAME.backend.id` to reference this Backend when creating other resources.
+`module.NAME.backend[0]` will be the resource record for the created Backend Service.
+You can use `module.NAME.backend[0].id` to reference this Backend when creating other resources.

 `module.NAME.health[0]` will be the resource record for the Health Check